Nadolina/Rapid-curation-2.0/README.md

 ## Wishlist
 1. A metadata tag for mis-phased scaffolds such that they don't have to be manually removed by name
 2. Painting both haplotypes and generating an AGP for each instead of one AGP - may be complicated by the unpainted scaffolds
+3. The rapid-curation scripts replace 'Scaffold' with 'SUPER' for the painted chromosomes, and rename the X and Y as SUPER_X and SUPER_Y - we will need to  replicate this.

 ## FAQ